What is cancer of unknown primary (CUP)?

 Cancer of unknown primary means that you have a cancer, but your doctor is not sure where it started from.
 The place where a cancer starts growing in the body is called the primary site.
 Cells from this primary site can break away and spread to other parts of the body.
 They can then form other cancers, which are known as secondary cancers or metastases.

 Sometimes secondary cancers are found but the doctor can't find the primary site.
 This is called cancer of unknown primary (CUP or UPC).
+It may also be called an occult tumour.
 The secondary cancer may have grown quickly, whilst the primary cancer is still very small.
 Or the primary cancer may have disappeared while the secondary cancers are still growing.

 Examining the cells